keithamus/invokers-polyfill/README.md

 ## Summary

-Adding `invokertarget` and `invokeraction` attributes to `<button>` and `<input type="button">` / `<input type="reset">` elements would allow authors to assign behaviour to buttons in a more accessible and declarative way, while reducing bugs and simplifying the amount of JavaScript pages are required to ship for interactivity.
-Buttons with `invokertarget` will - when clicked, touched, or enacted via keypress - dispatch an `InvokeEvent` on the element referenced by `invokertarget`, with some default behaviours.
+Adding `invoketarget` and `invokeaction` attributes to `<button>` and `<input type="button">` / `<input type="reset">` elements would allow authors to assign behaviour to buttons in a more accessible and declarative way, while reducing bugs and simplifying the amount of JavaScript pages are required to ship for interactivity.
+Buttons with `invoketarget` will - when clicked, touched, or enacted via keypress - dispatch an `InvokeEvent` on the element referenced by `invoketarget`, with some default behaviours.

 In addition, this proposals seeks to add an `interesttarget` attribute to interactive elements: starting with `<button>`,